The National Principles for Child Safe Organisations

-Draft National Principles have been agreed to by Community Services Ministers and will be submitted to COAG for endorsement in late 2018.
+The final National Principles will be considered by Community Services Ministers before being submitted to COAG for endorsement in mid-2018.

-Implementation of the National Principles will proceed in line with the responses of Commonwealth, state and territory governments to the Royal Commission’s recommendations.
+Implementation of the National Principles will proceed in line with the responses of Australian governments to the Royal Commission’s recommendations.

 Click here to read more about the background to the Child Safe Organisations project.

-The National Principles have been developed through consultations with Australian governments, national peak bodies from sectors that work with children and young people, national advocacy and research organisations, and children and young people.
+The National Principles are being developed through consultations with Australian governments, national peak bodies from sectors that work with children and young people, national advocacy and research organisations, and children and young people.

 The National Children’s Commissioner, Megan Mitchell, undertook targeted consultations in the first half of 2017 with key experts and stakeholders.

-Broader consultations were then held on draft National Principles with representatives of the sports, disability, health, education, early childhood, recreation, arts and recreation sectors; child and family support services; and religious bodies.
+Since then, broader consultations have been held on draft National Principles with representatives of the sports, disability, health, education, early childhood, recreation, arts and recreation sectors; child and family support services; and religious bodies.

-The National Children’s Commissioner also undertook consultations with children and young people about the National Principles, discussing what is important to them in terms of safety and wellbeing.
+The National Children’s Commissioner is finalising consultations with children and young people about the National Principles and what is important to them in terms of safety and wellbeing.

-The National Children’s Commissioner has also briefed Australia’s Children’s Commissioners and Guardians on the National Principles, and continues to advocate for child safe organisations through speeches, conferences and meetings.
+The National Children’s Commissioner has also briefed Australian Government officials and Australia’s Children’s Commissioners and Guardians on the National Principles, and continues to advocate for child safe organisations through speeches, conferences and meetings.

 The Australian Human Rights Commission established two advisory groups to assist with development and implementation of the National Principles.

-The Implementation Advisory Group was co-chaired by the Commission and the Commonwealth Department of Social Services.
-Its members included representatives of key sectors working with children and young people.
+The Implementation Advisory Group is co-chaired by the Commission and the Commonwealth Department of Social Services.
+Its members include representatives of key sectors working with children and young people.

-The Consumer Advocacy Advisory Group was co-chaired by the Commission and Families Australia.
-Its members included researchers and advocates in the areas of disability, children and young people, parents, mental health, family and domestic violence and Aboriginal and Torres Strait Islander services.
+The Consumer Advocacy Advisory Group is co-chaired by the Commission and Families Australia.
+Its members include researchers and advocates in the areas of disability, children and young people, parents, mental health, family and domestic violence and Aboriginal and Torres Strait Islander services.

 The list of members of the advisory groups is available here.